ixofoundation/genesis/README_SYNC_METHODS.md

 ## Snapshot Sync (Midway Between Full Sync & State Sync)

 This method downloads a pre-synchronized blockchain snapshot, allowing the node to resume from a recent height.

+**Note**
+- Ensure that you install the latest version of ixo-blockchain; currently v4.0.0.

 ### How It Works